ppy/osu-wiki/wiki/Tournaments/SSSS/4/en.md

 2. The mappools for each round will be announced by the tournament management in advance before the actual matches take place.
 3. Match schedules will be predetermined by the tournament management.
 If there are any teams who are unable to attend the current schedule for any reason, all other affected teams may apply and settle for a reschedule at the `#schedule` channel in the tournament's Discord server.
 4. A referee will create a multiplayer room 10 minutes in advance and will start to send out invites.
-5. If a team does not able to show up with at least three players within **ten minutes** of the start time, their opponent gets to win by default.
+5. If a team does not show up with at least three players within **ten minutes** of the start time, their opponent gets to win by default.
 6. If no staff or referee is available, the match will be postponed.
-7. **NoFail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards teams who perform better in general during the course of the beatmap regardless of their remaining health at the end.
+7. **No Fail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards teams who perform better in general during the course of the beatmap regardless of their remaining health at the end.
 8. If a player disconnects, it will be treated as if they had failed the beatmap.
    - A match can be rematched for disconnects that occur within a few seconds after the beatmap has been started by the referee.
 9. Lag is not a valid reason to nullify a beatmap.
 10. If any problems during the match occur, the tournament management will make a decision based on the referee's report.
 11. It is expected that all players be polite and respectful to each other.
 Penalties will be given upon violation.
     - If a player is found to be engaging in an act that is deemed to be distasteful or provocative, the corresponding player or their team may be disqualified right away from the tournament and/or blacklisted from future iterations of the tournament by the tournament management.
-    - Usage of any tools or programs that are against the [osu! community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.
+    - Usage of any tools or programs that are against the [osu! community rules](/wiki/Rules#community-rules) is strictly prohibited and will be reported to the osu! team.

 ### Tournament registration